-c) Program Description (45 pages maximum)
+c) Activity Design (45 pages maximum)

-The program description presents the vision for reaching the activity's goals and targets and the strategy that will be taken to achieve the objectives for the target participants.
+The activity design presents the vision for reaching the activity's goals and targets and the strategy that will be taken to reach the described outcomes.
 In this section, applicants must demonstrate a tailored, focused, and integrated approach to reach the activity's goals.